-Better yet, this does not mean that you have to be an expert in rebuilding car engines.
+However, this doesn’t mean that you have to be an expert in rebuilding car engines or something dramatic like that.
 This can be something as simple as being an expert in washing clothes.
 You can detail the process, what you do, and why this makes it better.

 This type of writing, whether you are an expert at washing dishes or an expert at painting landscapes, allows you to write about something that you know.
-In the end, it could be that you have written pages and pages of words that showcase when you know something, you can write great!
+This can make the words flow easier and get you back on track.

 Write a Stream of Consciousness Page

-Here are a few tips to remember that can put you onto the right path when you are using this writing exercise:
+Here are a few tips to help you make this simple writing exercise worthwhile: